webtui/webtui/apps/docs/src/pages/start/intro.md

 ---

-Now that you know what rules to break, move on to the [next step](/start/installation) to install and start building with WebTUI
+Now that you understand the differences between building TUIs and GUIs, let's dive in